 I move on to a forest before arriving at another beautiful large hut and run into Cheeseman – a lover of cheese named Bernd, but no one seems to manage to pronounce his name correctly.
 I lay out my tent and mattress, rain gear and anything else still wet on the grassy lawn and make some tea, just as three people arrive from the last hut, a trio I slept next to on the top bunk.
-They’re friend from the PCT in New Zealand for another hiker couple’s wedding.
+They’re friends from walking the Pacific Crest Trail and catching up in New Zealand for another hiker couple’s wedding.
 We talk trails and our awful trail diet – usually includes too much sugar – before Cheeseman and I set off together, warned of a tricky stream crossing ahead.

 The trail heads uphill to an open area with a sweet smell like the high country in Wyoming, but soon it’s back in beech forest, the track quality deteriorating to hard to navigate piles of windfall, mud and deep pools of water on the trail and baby beech crowding the way.

 The stream crossing is nothing worse then we’ve encountered but I choose a deep spot to enter, actually delightfully cooling as the afternoon heats up.

 I linger behind, but Cheeseman looks out for me.
 I don’t need him to, but there is a sweetness in the gesture, especially from a man who likes to time himself.
 I’m tired from yesterday and love taking it slow, laughing at the deep mud in an instant washed off in deep water, then right back in mud.
 Nothing is difficult today with only short uphills in a mostly flat valley.